JoseAlbDR/worldwide/README.md

 ✅ Interactive map displaying visited cities and allowing the addition of new cities by clicking on the map.
 ✅ Search bar to search for specific cities on the map.
 ✅ List of visited cities with an option to delete cities.
-✅ List of visited countries based on registered cities.
+✅ List of unique visited countries based on registered cities.
 ✅ Form to add new cities with name, date, notes, and automatic location based on the user's position on the map.

 ## Project Structure